learn-co-curriculum/phase-1-how-the-web-works/README.md

 GitHub's server.
 GitHub's server then sends back a response and the client renders the page in the browser.

-The diagram below shows the basic steps that clients and servers take to complete an HTTP request.
+The diagram below shows how clients and servers communicate with each other to complete an HTTP request.

 ![computer